Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Analysis of the Achievable Rate

 \section{Analysis of the Achievable Rate}

-Based on the channel estimates provided in Theorem \ref{theorem1}, closed-form expressions of the {lower bound of the} achievable rate are derived and analyzed in this section{\footnote{To avoid verbose expressions, the term ``lower bound of the achievable rate'' will be abbreviated as ``achievable rate" in the sequel of this paper.}}.
+Based on the channel estimates provided in Theorem \ref{theorem1}, closed-form expressions for a lower bound of the achievable rate are derived and analyzed in this section{\footnote{To avoid verbose expressions, ``lower bound of the achievable rate'' is replaced with ``achievable rate" in the rest of this paper.
+It is, however, implied that we compute a lower bound.}}.
 In Section \ref{section_optimization}, the obtained analytical expressions are utilized for optimizing the phase shifts of the RIS based on statistical CSI.